kristerhedfors/sumarai/README.md

 ### Usage

-There are two main ways to use the summarai application (both Python and Go versions follow the same usage pattern):
+There are two main ways to use the sumarai application (both Python and Go versions follow the same usage pattern):

 1. **Interactive Shell Mode:**

    Run the script without any arguments to start the interactive shell:

    ```
-   python summarai.py
+   python sumarai.py
    ```
    or
    ```
-   go run summarai.go
+   go run sumarai.go
    ```

    This will launch an interactive chat interface where you can communicate with the AI model in real-time.
 Available commands in the interactive shell: